seqeralabs/nextflow-website/content/support/index.md

 type: 'community'
 featured: true
 weight: 1
-heroHeading: 'Need help or found a bug?'
-heroSubHeading: 'You have come to the right place!'
+heroHeading: 'Support'
+heroSubHeading: ''
-heroBackground: 'support/powder.jpg'
+heroBackground: 'support/triangles.jpg'
 heroDiagonal: true
 heroDiagonalFill: '#eee'
+heroHeight: 300
-image: 'support/powder.jpg'
+image: 'support/triangles.jpg'
 ---
+# Need help or found a bug?

-### If you can't find what you are looking for in the [documentation](https://www.nextflow.io/docs/latest/index.html), there exist several support paths.
+### You have come to the right place!
+If you can't find what you are looking for in the [documentation](https://www.nextflow.io/docs/latest/index.html), there exist several support paths.

 ### When particiating the community support channels, please remember to follow our [code-of-conduct](https://github.com/nextflow-io/nextflow/blob/master/CODE-OF-CONDUCT.md).